Carbon paper

 Carbon paper (originally carbonic paper) consists of sheets of paper that create one or more copies simultaneously with the creation of an original document when inscribed by a typewriter or ballpoint pen.
+The email term cc, which stands for "carbon copy", is derived from this use of carbon paper.

 History

 In 1801, Pellegrino Turri, an Italian inventor, invented carbon paper to provide the ink for his mechanical typing machine, one of the first typewriters.
 Ralph Wedgwood obtained the first patent for carbon paper in 1806.

 Carbon paper in its original form was paper coated on one side with a layer of a loosely bound dry ink or pigmented coating, bound with wax.
 The manufacture of carbon paper was formerly the largest consumer of montan wax.
 In 1954 the Columbia Ribbon & Carbon Manufacturing Company filed a patent for what became known in the trade as solvent carbon paper: the coating was changed from wax-based to polymer-based.
 The manufacturing process changed from a hot-melt method to a solvent-applied coating or set of coatings.
 It was then possible to use polyester or other plastic film as a substrate, instead of paper, although the name remained carbon paper.

-Carbon paper was the principal medium of reproduction for samizdat, a publication method used in the former Soviet Union in order to publish books without having to use state-controlled printing houses and risk the censorship or imprisonment that was commonplace at the time.
+Carbon paper was the principal medium of reproduction for samizdat, a publication method used in the former Soviet Union in order to publish books without having to use state-controlled printing houses and risk the censorship or imprisonment.